Overview

 Implementation sites

-19 Queensland Health hospitals as well as The Mater (Public) Hospital
+Queensland Health Hospital and Health Services statewide as well as The Mater (Public) Hospital.

 Partnerships